umran/fsm/readme.md

 ````

 ### Defining state names
-Before we define the state machine that models the behaviour of the Order type, it would be handy to have all possible state names defined somewhere as constants:
+Before we define the state machine, it would be handy to have all possible state names defined somewhere as constants:
 ````go
 const (
 	Shipped        = "SHIPPED"